CaseStudyIntrusionDetection/ModelGeneration/README.md

 The scripts to train and evaluate a topic model can be found in `lda`.

 ## Neural Networks
-The scripts to train and evaluate a neural network can be found in `nn`
+The scripts to train and evaluate a neural network can be found in `nn`.

 > All code runs in Docker containers.